SomethingOS/.github/profile/README.md

 - Play Integrity Settings (with updater)
 - Lawnchair & Lawnchair Quickstep
 - Advanced Reboot options
-- Some UI features
+- System and UI features
-  - Hide QS in secure lockscreen
-  - Ignore Window flag secure
-- Some system features
-  - Block Ads

 More to come..